 Through Marley Drug, the Company operates a retail pharmacy and mail order pharmacy business selling pharmaceuticals directly to end users, being individual patients.
 Revenue for in-store sales is recognized upon payment by the customer.
 This is the point where all performance obligations have been met in regards to the product sold.
 Revenue for mail order sales is recognized upon the shipment of the products to the customer, generally at the time the product is picked up from the Company's premises by the carrier.
-This is the point where all performance obligations have been met in regards to the product sold.
+This is the point where all performance obligations have been met all performance obligations have been met in regards to the product sold.